westonrobot/robotics101/lab_sessions/lab1/prelab.md

 ## Install Ubuntu 18.04

+> ***NOTICE:*** Before proceeding with any ubuntu installation (especially when dual booting), it
+> is highly recommended that you backup any important data you have on the computer.
+> We will not be responsible for any loss of data and cannot provide assistance with
+> any data recovery attempts.

 ### 1. Preparation

 You need to set up a bootable USB drive for Ubuntu installation.
 You need the following: